adamscott/godot-website/collections/_release_4_5/entry-systems-navigation-process-navigation-regions-asynchronously.md

 text: |
   The main thread of a computer program is like a project leader.
 If the project leader handles too many tasks and doesn’t delegate enough, it can affect the overall performance of the team.

-  Enabling async iterations asks the navigation servers to delegate the navigation process to a background thread.
+  Enabling async iterations asks the navigation servers to delegate the navigation process to a background thread, which can improve overall navigation performance.

-  Using this new feature can improve navigation performance in most cases.
 contributors:
   - name: smix8
     github: smix8